-d) Banco Base Ioan 1
+c) Banco Base Ioan 1

-On August 15, 2018, the Company entered into a short-term loan with Banco Base ("Banco Base Loan").
-Funds may be drawn down under the Banco Base Loan either in US dollars or Mexican pesos.
+On August 15, 2018, the Company entered into a short-term loan with Banco Base ("Banco Base Loan 1").
+Funds may be drawn down under the Banco Base Loan 1 either in US dollars or Mexican pesos.

 Funds drawn down must be repaid within a maximum of 15 business days following the drawdown date.
-Funds drawn down in US dollars must be repaid in Mexican pesos and vice-versa.
+Funds drawn down in US dollars must be repaid in Mexican pesos and viceversa.
 Drawdown amounts are limited to a maximum of \$600 or the equivalent amount in Mexican pesos.
-The Company repays the loan in full within a maximum of 15 business days, and upon repayment of any particular draw down amount the Company may borrow the same amount immediately as a new draw under the Banco Base Loan.
-The Banco Base Loan is unsecured and the imputed carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 34% per annum.
+The Company repays the loan in full within a maximum of 15 business days, and upon repayment of any particular drawdown amount the Company may borrow the same amount immediately as a new draw under the Banco Base Loan 1.
+The Banco Base Loan 1 is unsecured and the imputed carrying charges that are tied to the spread between the US dollar and Mexican peso foreign exchange rates were approximately 34% per annum.
+The Banco Base Loan 1 balance was repaid in full in October 2020.

-The change in the Banco Base Loan during the years ended December 31, 2019 and December 31, 2018 is as follows:
+The change in the Banco Base Loan 1 during the years ended December 31, 2020 and 2019 is as follows:

-Balance, December 31, 2017 -

-Proceeds advanced 350

-Carrying charges 14

-Repayment (14)

 Balance, December 31, 2018 350

 Proceeds advanced 238

 Carrying charges 225

 Repayment (225)

 Balance, December 31, 2019 588

+Carrying charges 142

+Repayment (730)

+Balance, December 31, 2020 -

-e) Banco Base Ioan 2
+d) Banco Base Ioan 2